Spiderixius/springdemo/readme.md

  "sunday": []
 }
 ```
-The data has to specify each day of the week.
-A movie is defined by a `title`, a `state` that informs wether the movie is starting or ending and finally a `time` defined in seconds.

 ## Output
+The expected output will be which movie is running on which day and the duration.
 ```
 Monday
 Movie 06:00 - 10:16